jongan69/TelegramWhitelistBot/README.md

 python <name-of-script>.py
 ```

-Replace `<name-of-script>.py` with the actual name of the script file.
+Replace `<name-of-script>.py` with the actual name of the script file ie main.py or main2.py.

 ## Features